victor-kachesov/Cyntegrity/README.md

 For example
 VUE_APP_CYNTEGRITY_API_URL=http://localhost:1337/api
-Then open folder Cyntegrity.Web\Cyntegrity.Web in a command prompt and run following command npx vue-cli-service serve --port 1338
+Then open folder Cyntegrity.Web\Cyntegrity.Web in a command prompt and run following command npm install
+Then run
+npx vue-cli-service serve --port 1338
-When the application starts you can open it in a browser by link http://localhost:1338
+After that, you can open the application in a browser by link http://localhost:1338

 5. First action you need to do is to select user.
 Otherwise, you can’t add or delete tasks and pipelines.